-As more states consider authorizing the medical use of marijuana, there has been a growing number of voices among the veteran community urging the Department of Veterans Affairs to reconsider its’ policies on medical cannabis.
+As more states consider authorizing the medical use of marijuana, a growing number of voices among the veteran community urge the Department of Veterans Affairs to reconsider VA policy on medical cannabis.

 Official Defense Department Policy On Marijuana